-As described in Note 20, Piper Jaffray Companies completed the acquisition of SOP Holdings, LLC and its subsidiaries, including Sandler O'Neill & Partners, L.P., a broker dealer entity ("Sandler O'Neill"), on January 3, 2020.
+As described in Note 4, Piper Jaffray Companies completed the acquisition of SOP Holdings, LLC and its subsidiaries, including Sandler O'Neill & Partners, L.P., a broker dealer entity ("Sandler O'Neill"), on January 3, 2020.
 Upon completion of the acquisition, Piper Jaffray Companies was renamed Piper Sandler Companies.
 Piper Jaffray & Co. merged with Sandler O'Neill and, immediately after close of the transaction, was renamed Piper Sandler & Co.
-The statement of financial condition presented in this report covers a period that ended prior to the completion of the acquisition, and therefore only includes the results of Piper Jaffray & Co.
-Sandler O'Neill will be included in the statement of financial condition prospectively from the date of acquisition.